MCA-Project2022/ruith-desktop/README.md

-# ruith-desktop
+# Ruith: Doc Converter Tool
-A cross-platform and user friendly GUI document converter that also provides rich accessibility.
+A cross-platform and user-friendly GUI document converter tool that also provides rich accessibility.